ruihukuang/LLM_engineering/week1/README.md

 Use llama3.2:1b on Ollama server to answer a question *Describe some of the business applications of Generative AI*.

-A screenshot below shows a part of output.
+A screenshot below shows a part of outputs.
 <img width="2214" height="1035" alt="image" src="https://github.com/user-attachments/assets/4fbceb73-e928-4b43-8a45-5cba2224737a" />

 ## Day 5